abhinavsaha24/equity_signal_simulation_pipeline/README.md

-# AI Quant Trading System
+# Equity Signal & Simulation Pipeline

 This project explores how machine learning can be used in quantitative finance to predict stock prices and simulate trading strategies.